syed-sa/quick/README.md

 # Quick - Service Provider Platform

 A modern **service provider search and booking platform** similar to Justdial.
-Users can explore services, view details, save favorites,regiister thier own buisness and also request services from other providers directly from the platform.
+Users can explore services, view details, save favorites, register their own business and also request services from other providers directly from the platform.
-The platform also includes role based access, where admin can mange users and services.
+The platform also includes role-based access, where admin can manage users and services.

 The platform consists of:
 - **Frontend**: React.js
 - **Backend**: Spring Boot (Java)
-- **Database**: Postgres
+- **Database**: PostgreSQL

 ---

-## 📌 Features
+## Features

-- 🔍 **Search & Browse Services** by category or name
+- **Search & Browse Services** by category or name
-- ❤️ **Favorite Services** with a heart icon
+- **Favorite Services** with a heart icon
-- 📄 **Service Details** page with images & descriptions
+- **Service Details** page with images & descriptions
-- 📅 **Booking System** for customers to book services
+- **Booking System** for customers to book services
-- 👤 **User Authentication & Profiles** (Spring Security)
+- **User Authentication & Profiles** (Spring Security)
-- 📊 **Service Provider Dashboard** for managing listings and bookings
+- **Service Provider Dashboard** for managing listings and bookings

 ---

-## 🏗️ Tech Stack
+##  Tech Stack

 **Frontend**
 - React.js